alicelouisejane/CGMprocessing/README.md

 ---
 **_FOR DEVELOPMENT_**
 Libre sensors store glucose every 15 mins, in order for analyseCGM to work based consensus CGM analysis [here](https://care.diabetesjournals.org/content/40/12/1631) we must make the 15 min intervaltimeseries data into 5 min interval data.
-Currently cleanCGM() handles this with the line:
+Currently cleanCGM() handles this with the line below, adding dummy 5 min data by adding 2 rows after every original row that is the same as the original row :

 ```{r eval=FALSE, echo=T}
 table<-slice(table,rep(1:n(), each = 3))
 ```

-Adding dummy 5 min data by adding 2 rows after every original row that is the same as the original row.
 ---

-- Each file outputed should look like
+- Each file outputed should look like the belwo table:

 **Table**: Cleaned CGM output
 ```{r cleancgm, echo = FALSE}